-It generally takes up to 72 hours to get a response for the New Zealand eTA from Switzerland application.
-Although most applications are approved within 1 business day, travellers from Switzerland are advised to apply at least 3 business days prior to their expected departure date in order to allow sufficient processing time
+It generally can take between one to three business days to get a response for the New Zealand eTA from Switzerland application.
+Although most applications are approved within 1 business day, travellers from Switzerland are advised to apply at least 3 business days prior to their expected departure date in order to allow sufficient processing time.

-If approved, the applicant will receive the NZ eTA via email.
-As the approved eTA is also electronically attached to the applicant’s passport, it is not mandatory to print out a PDF format of the eTA.
-However, applicants are advised to print a copy to present at NZ border control alongside their passport, just in case they request it.
+If approved, the applicant will receive the NZ eTA in PDF format via email.
+As the approved eTA is also electronically attached to the applicant’s passport, it is not mandatory to print out the eTA.
+Nevertheless, it is still a good idea to print a copy to present at NZ border control alongside their passport, just in case they request it.

 It is necessary to use the same passport to travel to New Zealand as that used to complete the eTA online application form.
-Travelers with dual citizenship should keep this in mind.
+Travellers with dual citizenship should keep this in mind.